Uudusb/IT380/README.md

 •	Optimize the file system architecture and enhance the efficiency of running web application.

-• This is the first draft of GUI using JSP/HTML/CSS.
+• This is the first draft of GUI using JSP, HTML/CSS.